Containing Health Care Costs

 Even when health care is provided, strategies can be used to limit payments.

-Measures may help increase the use of less costly primary care vs specialty care.
+Measures may help increase the use of less costly primary care versus specialty care.
 For example, in the patient-centered medical home model, primary care practitioners coordinate and integrate all aspects of medical care, including specialty and interdisciplinary care, in various settings (eg, home, hospital, long-term care facility).
 Many authorities think that this model can decrease unnecessary specialty care, duplicative care, and care that may be inappropriate for the individual’s health goals (eg, palliation rather than diagnosis).

 Measures to increase the supply of primary care physicians have been proposed.
 They include increasing reimbursement for primary care, shifting more government funding of residency programs to primary care training, and making primary care more attractive to medical students, although how the last strategy could be implemented is unclear.